 Precautions and prevention

-Influenza vaccination, preferably with the type circulating in the areas to be visited, is recommended (see your doctor).
-Vaccination is particularly recommended in people aged 65 years and older.
+• Influenza vaccination, with seasonal vaccine, is recommended for any traveller over 6 months of age.
+Vaccination is particularly recommended in people aged 65 years and older, or those who have other general medical conditions or lowered immunity.
 Travellers aged 65 years and older should also ensure that they are up to date, if not, vaccinated against pneumococcal disease in view of the risk of pneumococcal pneumonia following influenza infection.7 (see your doctor)

 Whenever possible, avoid crowded enclosed spaces and close contact with people suffering from respiratory infections.